gemc/home/_examples/optical/cherenkov.md

 <br/>

 This example shows how to activate Cherenkov radiation in a GEMC detector.
+The three radiator names are neutral demonstration labels.
+Their optical constants may be unphysical and should not be read as definitions of real materials.

 {% assign example = site.data.examples | where: "title", "Cherenkov" | first %}